Pernix

 • streamingServer-Sent Events on /api/sessions/{id}/events for tokens, tool calls, state transitions.

-• resumableLast-Event-ID replay on reconnect — clients never miss an event.
+• resumableSequence-numbered replay on reconnect — clients never miss an event.

 • scriptableThe same API the PWA uses.
 Build CLIs, integrations, custom UIs.